Our Special Education Programs and Services

 The Team Approach

 Educators and support staff use a variety of instructional approaches to deliver programs to their students.
-If a teacher needs support to meet the diverse learning needs of their students, they will work with what we call a collaborative school team to help determine the best possible resources and supports.
+If a teacher needs support to meet the diverse learning needs of their students, they will work with the school team to help determine the best possible resources and supports.
 The team often consists of parents, teachers, educational assistants, principal and perhaps other Board resource support staff.
 This team approach is recognized as a proactive and effective way to determine class resources and provide supports where the need is greatest.
+Teachers and parents are able to request a school team meeting if they wish to discuss programming for their child.

 Your role as your child's primary care-giver and educator makes your involvement very important.
 Education truly is a partnership between home and school, where the ultimate goal is providing the best learning experience for your child.